Workingman's Institute and Memorial Hall

-The Workingman's Institute and Memorial Hall (The Institute and Memo) is an historical miners' institute, working men's club and multi-purpose community centre in Newbridge in South Wales which includes a memorial to those from the town who died in the World War I and World War II.
-It also houses a library, reading rooms, an art deco cinema, a Sprung floor dance floor and a theatre.
-The Hall was built in 1908 and in 1924 the Memorial Hall was added.
-The whole project was paid for from small contributions from the local miners.
+The Workingman's Institute and Memorial Hall (The Institute and Memo) is an historical miners' institute, working men's club and multi-purpose community centre in Newbridge in South Wales.
+It includes a memorial to those from the town who died in the World War I and World War II.
+It also houses a library, reading rooms, an art deco cinema, a sprung dance floor and a theatre.
+The hall was built in 1908 and in 1924 the Memorial Hall was added.
+The whole project was paid for by small contributions from local miners.

 History

-The history of this community centre began when a group of local miners created a committee for the improvement of social conditions of miners in Newbridge in 1898.
+This community centre began when a group of local coal miners created a committee for the improvement of social conditions of miners in Newbridge in 1898.
 This committee occupied a room in the Beaufort Arms hotel in Bridge Street and later two rooms in a coffee tavern.
-Coal was vital to the economy and industry of Great Britain and the Newbridge miners wanted to improve themselves in a world where the labour force was becoming more and more important.
+Coal was vital to the economy and industry of Great Britain, and the Newbridge miners wanted to improve themselves in a world where the labour force was becoming more and more important.
 The miners committee moved to more spacious premises when the proprietor of a coffee shop in the village allocated two rooms in the institution.

-A Workmen's institute was necessary to create greater social cohesion and other educational and leisure activities and the committee secured the freehold site for £300.
-Community members W.N.Jones, V.Phillips, H.Badge and H.J.Thomas were of crucial importance in this process.
-The Newbridge Workingman's Institute building was constructed by a commissioned architect R. L. Roberts.
-It was officially opened in 1908 by Mr. John Beynon the owner of the Celynen Colliery.
+A workmen's institute was necessary to create greater social cohesion and other educational and leisure activities and the committee secured the freehold site for £300.
+Community members W.N.
+Jones, V. Phillips, H. Badge and H.J.
+Thomas were of crucial importance in this process.
+The Newbridge Workingman's Institute building was constructed by commissioned architect R. L. Roberts.
+It was officially opened in 1908 by John Beynon, the owner of the Celynen Colliery.

-In this building were: an extensive library, billiards room with four tables, a committee room and a reading room.
+In this building were an extensive library, a billiards room with four tables, a committee room and a reading room.